 How to get disability coverage for pregnancy

+When it comes to disability coverage for pregnancy, you’ll need to lean on insurance through an employer.
 Many employers offer both short- and long-term disability coverage as part of a benefits package.
 So, as a first step, pull out your work benefits folder to see what, if any, kind of short-term disability coverage you have through work.
 There are several pieces of information you’ll want to gather about the policy:

 - Elimination Period: This is how long you need to be out of work before your benefits begin.
 Some policies pay immediately while others don’t pay until you are out of work for a certain number of days.
 You may need to use vacation or sick days if you have a long elimination period.